RamSriKorukonda/Median-Filter-from-Scratch/README.md

 Store the pixel values of input image in an array.

-For each pixel value store all the neighbor pixel value including that cell in a new array (called window).
+For each pixel value store all the neighbor pixel value including that cell in a new array (called temp).

-Sort the window array.
+Sort the temp array.

-Median of window array is used to store output image pixel intensity.
+Median of temp array is used to store output image pixel intensity.

 The screenshot of output is saved as output.jpeg